Hanover, Va Dui And Refusal To Blow In Breathalyzer Both Reduced To Reckless Driving

 Mr. Weiland was able to convince the prosecutor that the client deserved a break and the prosecutor agreed to dismiss the Refusal charge and reduce the DUI to Reckless Driving.
 The client served no time in jail and only lost her license for six months as a result of the negotiated deal.
 She obtained a restricted license to drive to work as part of the deal.

 If you have been charged with DUI in Virginia, it is important that you contact an attorney that understands Virginia’s DUI laws and can guide you accordingly.
-John Weiland and Samantha Upton of Weiland Upton, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses such as DUI and are ready to help you win your case.
+John Weiland and The Weiland Firm of The Weiland Firm, PLC, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses such as DUI and are ready to help you win your case.